 Dose Your Dreams has been in the works since June 15, 2016, with the brunt of the recording done by Alex Gamble at Union Sound Company, The Hive, and Candle Recording in Toronto.
 The record comes out on October 5 on Arts & Crafts in Canada and Merge elsewhere.
 The album will be preceded by a 7" single for "Raise Your Voice Joyce" on September 7.
 It follows the recent "High Rise" cover single the band released on Tankcrimes this past June.

 I'll move on to other topics in a moment, but here's what Damian had to say about the record on Twitter, just to throw another log on the bonfire of expectations I've built up:

 Mike and I grew up together and I really feel like this is the completion of his life's work to this point.
 I am proud to have been involved in this record in a way I never have been before.
 This band doesn't aways get along (#NOSHIT) but I'm honoured to be along for this ride.

-Prolific Montreal-via-Windsor garage/psyche artist Paul Jacobs has announced his new LP.
+Prolific Montreal-via-Windsor garage/psych artist Paul Jacobs has announced his new LP.
 The record, titled Easy, is set to arrive on October 19 through the UK label Stolen Body Records.
 Stolen Body was behind the physical release of Jacobs' 2016 full-length Pictures, Movies & Apartments as well.

 Just a few weeks ago Jacobs released a five-song EP titled Story About Anything, which is being sold as a limited run of 100 cassettes, each with a hand-drawn cover by Jacobs.
-In recent months he and bandmate Meagan Callen have also released some aggressively low-fi oddities as Garbage Truck.
+In recent months he and bandmate Meagan Callen have also released some aggressively lo-fi oddities as Garbage Truck.